 Guardsman William Gill Moore (7020985) served in 2nd Battalion Irish Guards during the Second World War.
 Known as Bill, he was the son of Mr. E.S.
 Moore and Mrs. Moore of 45 Sandymount Street, Belfast.

-Bill’s father served with 10th Battalion Royal Irish Rifles in World War One.
+Bill’s father served with 10th Battalion Royal Irish Rifles in The Great War.
 He suffered severe injuries and received the Military Medal for his contribution.
 Bill had married a woman from Yorkshire, England and in 1944 she served with the Auxiliary Territorial Service.

-Commander of the Sherman tank was Lance Sergeant Dave Roper of No. 1 Troop.
-Moore was the wireless operator on board.
-The remaining crew members were gunner A Saunders, driver O’Riley, and co-driver G Dowd.
+The Commander of the Sherman tank was Lance Sergeant Dave Roper of No. 1 Troop.
+Moore was the Wireless Operator on board.
+The remaining crew members were Gunner A. Saunders, Driver O’Riley, and Co-Driver G. Dowd.
 O’Riley and Dowd escaped unhurt, Roper and Saunders sustained injuries in the attack.
 As news broke of Bill’s death, his wife was on leave in Belfast.